ben-grande/qusal/docs/DESIGN.md

 memory consumption on systems with low specs.

 No extraneous features should be included by default besides the basic for functionality.
-Extra functionalities that could weak the system can be provided via extra states that needs to be installed per the user discretion.
+Extra functionalities that could weaken the system can be provided via extra states that needs to be installed per the user discretion.

 ## Format